Ezra Pound: Birth of the children

 At the end of December 1925 Dorothy went on holiday to Egypt, returning on 1 March, and in May the Pounds and Olga Rudge left Rapallo for Paris to attend a semi-private concert performance at the Salle Pleyel of Le Testament de Villon, a one-act opera Pound had composed ("nearly tuneless", according to Carpenter) with the musicians Agnes Bedford and George Antheil.
 Pound had hired two singers for the performance; Rudge was on violin, Pound played percussion, and Joyce, Eliot and Hemingway were in the audience.

 The couple stayed on in Paris after the performance; Dorothy was pregnant and wanted the baby to be born at the American hospital.
 Hemingway accompanied her there in a taxi for the birth of a son, Omar Pound, on 10 September 1926.
 (Ezra was an admirer of Fitzgerald's translation of Omar Khayyam.)
 Ezra signed the birth certificate the following day at Neuilly town hall and wrote to his father, "next generation (male) arrived.
 Both D & it appear to be doing well."
-He ended up in the American hospital himself for tests and, he told Olga, a "small operation".
+Ezra ended up in the American hospital himself for tests and, he told Olga, a "small operation".
 Dorothy took Omar to England, where she stayed for a year and thereafter visited him every summer.
 He was sent to live at first in Felpham, Sussex, with a former superintendent of Norland College, which trains nannies, and later became a boarder at Charterhouse.
 When Dorothy was in England with Omar during the summers, Ezra would spend the time with Olga.
 Olga's father helped her buy a house in Venice in 1928, and from 1930 she also rented the top floor of a house in Sant'Ambrogio, Caso 60, near the Pounds in Rapallo.